Google スプレッドシートとAirtableの連携イメージ

 In this way, by eliminating manual data entry, the time lag in information updates is reduced, achieving smooth information sharing.

-Furthermore, with manual updates, other members may not be able to access new information until the task is completed, but automation allows everyone to check the latest information as soon as the task is finished, enabling quicker decision-making.
+Furthermore, with manual updates, other members may not be able to access new information until the task is completed, but automation allows everyone to check the latest information as soon as the task is finished, speeding up decision-making.

 <span class="mark-yellow">This integration improves the flow of information sharing, allowing everyone to act based on the latest data, potentially enhancing operational efficiency.</span>